paneda/beauty/README.md

 |`std::string filePath_`  |Intialized with Request::requestPath_.
 Can be modified by middleware before filesystem handler reads the file.
 See examples. |
 |`std::string fileExtension_` |Beauty parses the file extension provided in the `Request::requestPath_` and stores it here for convenient access. |

-The following methods methods are provided:
+The following methods are provided:
 |Metod |Description |
 |---|---|
 |`void addHeader(const string &name, const string &value)`|Beauty always adds the `Content-Length` header automatically.
 So this header must never be added through addHeader().<br>Typically Beauty will also automatically add the `Content-Type` header.
 However if this method is used, Beauty will not add the `Content-Type` header.<br>So when using this method, all response headers (except for `Content-Length`), must be added.<br>This scheme allows to control the `Content-Type` header from a middleware in special cases.
 See examples/pc/my_file_api.cpp. |